jkim430/ui.dv/README.md

 ####What is it?

 UI-DV is an angular data visualization library.
-It has pre-set directives that are extensive and configurable for easy injection into your app.
+It has pre-set directives for various graphs (bar, dot, circle bar, pie chart) that are extensive and configurable for easy injection into your app.

 ####Installation & Setup: